senuido/stash-scanner/README.md

 # Stash Scanner
+Stash scanner is a lightweight item searching tool for Path of Exile that works at the stash API level.
+The project is open-source, written in Python, licensed under [GNU GPLv3](license).

-## What it does
+## Features
+- Advanced searching capabilities, comparable to poe.trade
-- Retrieves item prices and currency rates from poe.ninja's API regularly
+- Supports currency conversion based on rates from poe.ninja
-- Automatically generates filters according to retrieved item prices
+- Automatically generates filters for valuable items based on prices from poe.ninja
+- Allows for currency rates and prices customization to better suit your needs
-- Allows you to configure your own item filters in a similar fashion to poe.trade
+- Allows you to configure your own item filters which can:
-- Connects to PoE stash API and consumes item information
-- Parses items and attempts to find a match according to the configured filters
+  - have their price be based on API prices
+  - relate to other filters, allowing easier management
+  - Use custom mods to complement missing mods or allow for more advanced searches
-- When a match is found, a notification message is shown and a whisper message is copied to the clipboard
+- Alerts when a match is found, a notification message is shown and a whisper message is copied to the clipboard
-- Stores a minimal amount of information to prevent unnecessary notifications
+- Stores a minimal amount of information to prevent unnecessary notifications (it does not index items).

-## What is it good for
-- Snipe items you're interested in without having 20 tabs open on your browser, taxing your computer
-- Be independent from poe.trade. without it as the middleman, you can potentially get your results faster
+- Directly connects to the PoE stash API. without a middleman, you can get your results faster
-- Filter items based on API prices
-- Filter items with custom mods, complementing any missing/unsuitable mods
-- Easier filtering of crafting bases
-- Easier management of your filters

 ## Installation
 - Install [Growl for Windows](http://www.growlforwindows.com/gfw/d.ashx?f=GrowlInstaller.exe), required for notifications